archonic/limestone/README.md

 * Turbolinks 5

 ## Features
+* Trial upon registration without credit card.
+* Subscription management.
+Card update forms.
 * Direct uploading to S3 with ActiveStorage.
 Lazy transform for resizing.
 Demonstrated with user avatars.
 * Icon helper for avatars with fallback to circle with user initials.
-* Subscription management.
-Card update forms.
-* Trial (with env var customizable length) upon registration without credit card.
 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.
 * Impersonate users through administrate dashboard.
 * Mail sends through Sidekiq.
 Demonstrated with Devise mailing.